Owning and Developing an Industrial Site

 The first step is to understand the place in question by researching the history of the site which can be revealed from the fabric of the place as well as from relevant historic sources.
 It is also vital to find out which parts of the site may or may not be of significance.

-It is now easy to check whether any part of the site is protected through listing or scheduling by searching the National Heritage List for England.
+It's easy to check whether any part of the site is protected through listing or scheduling by searching the National Heritage List for England.

 Local authority historic environment records also contain useful information on industrial sites within the local area and details of their location can be obtained from Heritage Gateway.